 Work With a Reputable Dealer

 If you’re considering building a collection of Peace dollars, working with a reputable dealer can go a long way.
 The series has a small number of coins making it somewhat easy to complete, but like the Morgan dollar, there are a few variations and conditional challenges to completing a high-quality complete set.

-A reputable dealer works with you to build your collection, and as the relationship develops, they will understand your specific interests and help find coins.
-Because they deal with collectors on a daily basis and attend multiple shows and auctions throughout the year they can find the coins you need, in the condition your want to fill any holes in your collection.
+A reputable dealer works with you to build your coin collection, and as the relationship develops, they will understand your specific interests and help find coins.
+Because they deal with collectors on a daily basis and attend multiple shows and auctions throughout the year they can find the coins you need, in the condition you want to fill any holes in your collection.
 When it’s time to sell specimens to upgrade your collection, they can work with you and help guide you through the process.

 Finding a reputable dealer takes a little legwork, but is well worth the effort.
-Check with trade groups like the Professional Coin Grading Service and the Professional Numismatics Guild which both offer online databases of members; visit coin shows, trade shows and coin auctions, and ask other collectors.
+Check with trade groups like the Professional Coin Grading Service and the Professional Numismatics Guild which both offer online databases of members; visit coin shows, trade shows, and coin auctions, and ask other collectors.
 They’re always willing to share the name of a solid, reputable, ethical dealer.

-Building a quality collection of Peace dollars can be a rewarding experience and there are plenty or reasons to do it.
+Building a quality collection of Peace dollars can be a rewarding experience and there are plenty of reasons to do it.
 For one, the design is beautiful and represents the only Art Deco coin ever minted, The high-relief 1921 joins only a few coin series that feature these deeply detailed varieties.
 With only 24 issues throughout the series, it takes a limited number of dates/mint marks to assemble a complete series.
 Add to all of these reasons the fact that specimens are plentiful and available and this makes the Peace dollar a wonderful series to collect.